AdityaGupta20871/GSOC_PROPOSAL/README.md

 **Technical Challenge:** The EVM version supports multiple wallets and networks, while the Ergo version has limited wallet support.

-**Innovative Solution:** Create a modular wallet integration framework for Ergo that supports multiple wallet providers.
+**Solution:** Create a modular wallet integration framework for Ergo that supports multiple wallet providers.

 **Technical Implementation:**
 1. Develop a wallet adapter interface: